asLody/VirtualApp/README_eng.md

 ------
 **July 27, 2022 to August 19, 2022 Business Edition Code Updatest**

+**July 27, 2022 to August 19, 2022 Business Edition Code Updatest**

-413. Android 13.0 continues to adapt<br/>
+413、Android 13.0 continues to adapt<br/>
-412. Adjust the main version to 64bit<br/>
+412、Adjust the main version to 64bit<br/>
-411. Fix the problem that the App cannot be opened on some Huawei mobile phones<br/>
+411、Fix the problem that the App cannot be opened on some Huawei mobile phones<br/>
-410. Fix the problem that the application cannot be opened on OPPO 13.0<br/>
+410、Fix the problem that the application cannot be opened on OPPO 13.0<br/>
-409. Fix the calling problem of Baidu Voice TTS<br/>
+409、Fix the calling problem of Baidu Voice TTS<br/>
-408. Fix the problem that the root directory of sdcard can still be accessed after data isolation<br/>
+408、Fix the problem that the root directory of sdcard can still be accessed after data isolation<br/>
-407. Repair the crash problem on Harmony mobile phone<br/>
+407、Repair the crash problem on Harmony mobile phone<br/>
-406. Fix the problem of Hook failure in Debug mode<br/>
+406、Fix the problem of Hook failure in Debug mode<br/>
-405. Add obfuscation of BinderInvocationStub to avoid the crash problem after obfuscation<br/>
+405、Add obfuscation of BinderInvocationStub to avoid the crash problem after obfuscation<br/>
-404. Fix the problem that the native layer may crash when calling the free function<br/>
+404、Fix the problem that the native layer may crash when calling the free function<br/>
-403. Fix the crash problem of WeChat due to the virtual file system<br/>
+403、Fix the crash problem of WeChat due to the virtual file system<br/>

 **July 9, 2022 to July 26, 2022 Business Edition Code Updatest**

-402, Android 13.0 adaptation<br/>
+402、Android 13.0 adaptation<br/>
-401. Fix the problem of file path processing after virtual storage is enabled<br/>
+401、Fix the problem of file path processing after virtual storage is enabled<br/>
-400. Fix the problem that Notification does not prompt on 12.0<br/>
+400、Fix the problem that Notification does not prompt on 12.0<br/>

 <details>
-<summary>December 2017 to May 31, 2022 Business Edition code updates (Drop down to open)</summary><br/>
+<summary>December 2017 to May 31, 2022 Business Edition code updates (Drop down to open)</summary>

 **April 28, 2022 to May 31, 2022 Business Edition Code Updatest**

-399. Fix the crash caused by onGetCallingUid hook<br/>
+399、Fix the crash caused by onGetCallingUid hook<br/>
-398. Repair the problem of WeChat 8.0.22 startup crash<br/>
+398、Repair the problem of WeChat 8.0.22 startup crash<br/>

 **April 5, 2022 to April 27, 2022 Business Edition Code Updatest**

-397. Remove some redundant hook codes in sandhook to prevent some apps from failing to start<br/>
+397、Remove some redundant hook codes in sandhook to prevent some apps from failing to start<br/>

 **March 13, 2022 to April 5, 2022 Business Edition Code Updatest**

-396. New function: Implement built-in media provider in VA to support media library isolation and other requirements<br/>
+396、New function: Implement built-in media provider in VA to support media library isolation and other requirements<br/>
-395. Fix WeChat/QQ crash when using voice<br/>
+395、Fix WeChat/QQ crash when using voice<br/>
-394. Bluetooth crash problem adaptation<br/>
+394、Bluetooth crash problem adaptation<br/>
-393. Add some Log<br/>
+393、Add some Log<br/>
-392. Delete some useless codes<br/>
+392、Delete some useless codes<br/>

 **January 22, 2022 to March 12, 2022 Business Edition Code Updatest**

-391. Fix the problem that StorageManager is not hooked on Huawei mobile phones<br/>
+391、Fix the problem that StorageManager is not hooked on Huawei mobile phones<br/>
-390. Fix the problem that the latest version of WeChat cannot be started from the SD card<br/>
+390、Fix the problem that the latest version of WeChat cannot be started from the SD card<br/>
-389. Add the processing of the requestedPermissionsFlags field in PackageInfo<br/>
+389、Add the processing of the requestedPermissionsFlags field in PackageInfo<br/>
-388. Added VSettingsProvider to avoid exceptions caused by built-in applications without permission to operate settings provider<br/>
+388、Added VSettingsProvider to avoid exceptions caused by built-in applications without permission to operate settings provider<br/>
-387. Fix WeChat and other APP startup black screen, ANR and other problems<br/>
+387、Fix WeChat and other APP startup black screen, ANR and other problems<br/>
-386. Add hook to MediaProvider<br/>
+386、Add hook to MediaProvider<br/>
-385. Added the processing of plug-in shareUserId, so that the data of the plug-in can be configured to be placed in the main package<br/>
+385、Added the processing of plug-in shareUserId, so that the data of the plug-in can be configured to be placed in the main package<br/>
-384. Added option to configure whether to disable Tinker<br/>
+384、Added option to configure whether to disable Tinker<br/>
-383. Fix Android 12 permission processing adaptation<br/>
+383、Fix Android 12 permission processing adaptation<br/>

 **December 30, 2021 to January 21, 2022 Business Edition Code Updates**